roll/run.yml/README.md

 ## Motivation

-> Let's make it straight.
-There is a lot of completion so what's the reason of creating eat another task runner?

-There are a lot of solutions but not too much really satisfying (if there is at all).
-It leads to the situation where a huge amount of teams just use as a task runner something that's not really a task runner like `make` or `npm`.
+A huge amount of teams uses as a task runner something that's not really intended for it like `make` or `npm`.
 Or something really heavy weighted for very simple tasks.
-It relatively works but I believe we could do better.
+It partially works but we definitely can do better.

 ## Features